Johnny1188/meicoder/README.md

 ---

 This project focuses on decoding visual scenes from population neural activity recorded in the early visual system.
-The repository will be cleaned in the coming weeks, but the main code is fully functional and can be used to reproduce the results from our [NeurIPS 2025 paper](https://arxiv.org/abs/2510.20762) as well as to run your own experiments.
+For details about the approach and results, please refer to our [NeurIPS 2025 paper](https://openreview.net/forum?id=V3WQoshcZe).

 ## Data